Clinical Reader in Ageing and Health

-Dr Witham runs the third year Ageing and Health teaching and examining, and contribute to administering, marking and examining fourth year undergraduate geriatrics teaching.
-He also contributes to medical postgraduate and nursing staff teaching.
+Dr Witham runs the third year Ageing and Health teaching and examining, and contributes to administering, marking and examining fourth year undergraduate geriatric medicine teaching.
+He also contributes to medical postgraduate and nursing staff teaching, and runs the Tayside StR Research training course for higher specialist medical trainee doctors.
 He is an associate member of the Higher Education Academy.

-- Witham MD.
-Vitamin D and Cardiovascular disease.
+- Vitamin D and Cardiovascular disease.
 (ECTS annual symposium, Stockholm, May 2012)

-- Witham MD.
-Vitamin D – Ray of sunshine or foggy outlook?
+- Vitamin D – Ray of sunshine or foggy outlook?
 (RCPE Moving Points in Medicine Symposium, Dundee, Feb 2012)

-- Witham MD.
-Broadening horizons: can we use vitamin D to treat cardiovascular disease in older people (part of Vitamin D in the elderly symposium at IAGG 2011 meeting, Bologna, Italy, April 2011)
+- Broadening horizons: can we use vitamin D to treat cardiovascular disease in older people (part of Vitamin D in the elderly symposium at IAGG 2011 meeting, Bologna, Italy, April 2011)

-- Witham MD.
-Hard times in the NHS (Invited Presentation and debate at RCPE Members and Trainees Day, Oct 2010)
+- Hard times in the NHS (Invited Presentation and debate at RCPE Members and Trainees Day, Oct 2010)

 - Vitamin D and cardiovascular disease – cause or coincidence?
 Invited presentation to FOCUS 2010 (annual conference of the Association of Clinical Biochemistry, Glasgow, May 2010).
 Abstract: Ann Clin Biochem 2010; 47 Supp 1: 17